craigsailor/lightning_curse/README.md

 ![screenshot](screenshot-001.png)

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+This software will only be of use to people that have a bitcoin node (or access to one) and a Lightning Network node running.
+Additionally, you'll need to have nodejs (including npm).

 ```
 Give examples